CzLuckyStar/NODE-VALIDATOR/TESTNET/ALLORA/WOKER/Upgrade Worker V2.md

-### Make sure you have uALLO faucet in your wallet in order to register 2nd worker
+### Make sure you have uALLO faucet on `testnet-1` in your wallet in order to register 2nd worker

 # UPGRADE WORKER v2 from v1.